aws-samples/amazon-chime-sdk-call-analytics-real-time-summarizer/README.md

 ## Testing

 To test this demo, navigate to the Cloudfront Distribution webpage.

-Click on 'Start Endpoint' button if 'Endpoint Status' shows 'Endpoint disabled' to enable SageMaker endpoint.
-Once 'Endpoint Status' shows as 'Connected', you are ready to test.
+If 'Endpoint Status' shows as 'Endpoint disabled', click on 'Start Endpoint' to enable the SageMaker endpoint (This could take few mins to enable).
+Once 'Endpoint Status' shows as 'InService', you are ready to test.

 Call the included phone number.
 When the call is answered, a WAV file will be played simulating the responses from a sample agent.